JumpStart Adventures 4th Grade: Haunted Island: Gameplay

-Storyline and Gameplay
+Plot

-The protagonist is a fourth-grade student who, fortunately, missed the day of school when the class's new substitute teacher was a witch named Ms. Grunkle.
+The protagonist is a fourth-grade student who missed the day of school when the class's new substitute teacher was a witch named Ms. Grunkle.

 After signing in at the schoolhouse, the protagonist is transported to Haunted Island off the Coast of West Africa.
 With the aid of a large purple bat named Flap and a fortune teller named Madame Pomreeda, the protagonist must rescue the thirteen lost classmates by collecting the students' "most prized possessions" from the island's educational activities.
 After these possessions (which reveal elements of the kid's personality) are collected, Madame Pomreeda transforms the classmate back with a chanting poem that dispels the monster and restores the child to normal.

-Earning five thousand points, will earn the protagonist one of the keys to Ms. Grunkle's house.
+Earning five thousand points will earn the protagonist one of the keys to Ms. Grunkle's house.
 Five keys unlock one door and lead the protagonist into a new room.
 Whenever a room is entered for the first time, Ms. Grunkle appears and curses the protagonist into the labyrinth.
-Once the protagonist advances all the way through her house and makes it into her attic, where the rest of the class is locked up, the game is completed.
-However, if some of the kids are still monsters when the protagonist reaches that attic, Flap informs the protagonist they will have to be changed back before the attic can be entered.
-Note that it is almost impossible to not have all the keys by the time all the children have been changed back since merely playing the games that will save the kids provide all the points needed, but if you can achieve this by play the games at only low levels and keep getting all the answers right to do this.
+Once the protagonist advances all the way through her house and makes it into her attic, where the rest of the class is locked up, the game is completed; but if some of the kids are still monsters when the protagonist reaches that attic, Flap informs the protagonist they will have to be changed back before the attic can be entered.
+It is almost impossible to not have all the keys by the time all the children have been changed back since merely playing the games that will save the kids provide all the points needed, but the players can achieve this by playing the games at only low levels and keep getting all the answers right to do this.

-Characters in the game

-Ms. Grunkle

-Ms. Grunkle is the game's villainess and the fourth-grade substitute teacher who turned the kids into monsters and brought them to Haunted Island, which she apparently rules over.
-Her appearance fits the popular depiction of a witch to a tee, with her having gray skin (although it's blue on the icon), black clothing and a pointed hat.
-Presumably, she was voiced by Jeannie Elias, since Elias was the only female voice actor credited.

-Ms. Grunkle appears at the beginning and ending of the game as well as whenever the protagonist enters a new room in her house.
-Sometime after you finish playing one of the minigames she flies by on her broomstick to taunt the protagonist with typical villainous comments ("So, you think you're pretty good at my little games?
-Well, you haven't seen anything yet!") before flying off.
-Curiously, she is sometimes referred to as "Mrs. Grunkle," prompting one to wonder whatever became of her husband (she has a skeleton in her living room watching TV and holding a remote, which could have been her husband at one point).
-She does not have an explained motivation for her actions in the game.